phelps-matthew/FeatherMap/README.md

 ```
 ## Usage
 ### General Usage
-To apply to a ResNet-34, simply import the model and wrap with `FeatherNet` module, selecting desired compression.
+To apply to a ResNet-34, simply import the model and wrap with `FeatherNet` module, initializing with the desired compression.
+One can then proceed with forward and backward passes as normal.
 ```python
 from feathermap.models.resnet import ResNet34
 from feathermap.feathernet import FeatherNet